slms4redd/slms-geo-portal/README.md

 After clicking on the Edit button, additional editing buttons will appear besides each item in the tree menu, together with additional buttons under the menu:

+* Add Group
+* Add Context
 * Layers
-* Add Context
+* Cancel
-* Add Group
+* Save

 ![Edit buttons](/images/layers_menu_2.png)

-We'll go through all of the options in the next chapters.
-For now, let's see what layers, context and groups are.
+Changes are not saved until the administrator click on the *Save* button.

 ## Layers